Serder Serderov: Loan return

 He returned in Anzhi after only 4 games with the team, but became a key player for the 2013–14 season after Anzhi budget cuts with a total of 29 matches this season.
 He made his second debut in the Russian Premier League for Anzhi on 17 August 2013 in a 3:0 loss to Zenit Saint Petersburg.
 On 17 March 2014 he scored his debut goal in the league for Anzhi in a match against Spartak Moscow where he scored in the 95th minute for the ending 2:2 result.

 Krylia Sovetov loan

-In February 2015 Serderov moved on loan again, this time to FC Krylia Sovetov Samara until the end of the season.
+In February 2015 Serderov moved on loan again, this time to Krylia Sovetov Samara until the end of the season.
 He played in only 2 matches.

 His Anzhi contract was dissolved by mutual consent on 28 January 2016.

 Slavia Sofia

 Serderov joined Bulgarian club Slavia Sofia on 1 February 2016, eventually debuting unofficially for the team in a friendly match against Slovak champions Trenčín during their winter training camp.
 He made his official debut in the first A Group match after the winter break against Cherno More Varna.
 He scored his first goal in a 1–0 away win over Botev Plovdiv on 3 March 2016.
 On 24 April 2016 he received an injury which eventually led him to miss out the rest of the season.

 In June 2017, Serderov's contract was terminated by mutual consent.